catalyst-cloud/catalystcloud-docs/source/identity-access-management/application-credentials.md

 ### Via the Command Line

-The openstack command line can be used to create an application credential.
+The OpenStack CLI can be used to create an application credential.

 To create a credential with the same roles as your user and with a